dmadison/Pro_Micro_USB-A/README.md

 The USB transceiver is inside the 32U4, adding USB connectivity on-board without external USB interfaces.
 This comes in both a 3.3V and 5V version.

+This repository was forked from [the original SparkFun Pro Micro repository](https://github.com/sparkfun/Pro_Micro).
+The board has been modified to use [a USB-A](https://en.wikipedia.org/wiki/USB_hardware#Connectors) connector.

 Repository Contents
 -------------------